Information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 The measures allow a wider range of proceedings to be carried out by video and audio.
 The judiciary will determine how a hearing is conducted.

-HMCTS is working to make it possible for the majority of remand cases to be heard by video where this meets the interests of justice, with defendants appearing from police custody suite, prisons and youth custody facilities.
+HMCTS is working to make it possible for the majority of remand cases to be heard by video where this meets the interests of justice, with defendants appearing from police custody suites, prisons and youth custody facilities.

-A national cross agency working group for crime has been established whose initial focus has been to take urgent steps to increase the capacity of our existing systems, to introduce new capabilities, and to provide guidance to staff, judiciary and users
+A national cross agency working group for crime has been established whose initial focus has been to take urgent steps to increase the capacity of our existing systems, to introduce new capabilities, and to provide guidance to staff, judiciary and users.

 Open justice is a fundamental principle in our courts and tribunals system, and will continue to be so as we increase the use of audio and video technology.
 In considering the use of telephone and video technology, the judiciary will have regard to the principles of open justice, as they do now.
 As now, judges may determine that a hearing should be held in private if this is necessary to secure the proper administration of justice.
 A range of measures will continue to support the principle of open justice: